Dashiwo

 Dashiwo Town (Dàshíwō Zhèn (大石窝镇)) is a town situated on the south side of Fangshan District, Beijing, China.
-It shares border with Hanghecun and Changgou Towns in its east, Dongxianpo Village in its south, and Zhangfang Town in its northwest.
+It shares a border with Hanghecun and Changgou Towns in its east, Dongxianpo Village in its south, and Zhangfang Town in its northwest.
 As of 2020, the town had a census population of 31,000.

 History

 Administrative Divisions

-In 2021, Dashiwo Town had 24 villages under its adminitration:
+In 2021, Dashiwo Town had 24 villages under its administration: